Big-N8/cse15l-lab-reports/labreport5.md

 ---

 I found where I was going wrong!
 I was assiging the indexes of the old array to the new array but in the same order it was inputted instead of the end of the array and working backwords.
-I replaced "i" with "arr.length-i-1" and it worked.
+I replaced "i" with "arr.length-i-1" on line 10 and it worked.
 Thank you for your help!

 ![image](https://github.com/Big-N8/cse15l-lab-reports/assets/146897977/2087b463-230d-4faf-9ba2-d0e2d2b7e05a)